Click on the course title to view the Student Learning Outcomes.

 WELD 110 | INTRODUCTION TO WELDING LAB (2 credits)

 Continuing instruction of skills in Oxyacetylene Welding (OAW), Oxyacetylene cutting (OFC-A), and Shielded Metal Arc Welding (SMAW) using various thicknesses of steel.
 Students are introduced to GMAW and FCAW.

 WELD 121 | WELDING THEORY AND SAFETY FOR SEMI-AUTOMATIC PROCESSES (2 credits)

-Teaches students the basic knowledge of Gas Metal Arc Welding (GMAW), Flux Core Arc Welding (FCAW) shielded and self-shielded, and GMAW-Pulsed.
-Equipment needs, setup, joint design, filler metals, shielding gases, welding techniques and safety will be taught.
+This course teaches students the basic knowledge of Gas Metal Arc Welding (GMAW), Flux Core Arc Welding (FCAW) shielded and self-shielded, and GMAW-Pulsed.
+Equipment needs, setup, joint design, filler metals, and shielding gasses.
+Welding techniques and safety will be taught.
+Other topics that will be discussed are ferrous and non-ferrous metals, distortion control, weld defects and discontinuities, and weld examination.

 Continuation of WELD 153 with the introduction of semi-automatic wire feed processes.